Japanese aircraft carrier Kaga: Flight deck arrangements

 Kaga, like Akagi, was completed with three superimposed flight decks, the only carriers ever to be designed so.
 The British carriers converted from "large light cruisers", Glorious, Courageous, and Furious, each had two flight decks, but there is no evidence that the Japanese copied the British model.
-It is more likely that it was a case of convergent evolution to improve launch and recovery cycle flexibility by allowing simultaneous launch and recovery of aircraft.
+It is more likely that it was a case of the parallel designs converging in separate attempts to improve launch and recovery cycle flexibility by allowing simultaneous launch and recovery of aircraft.
 Kaga's main flight deck was 171.2 m long and 100 ft wide, her middle flight deck was only about 15 m long and started in front of the bridge, and her lower flight deck was approximately 55 m long.
 The utility of her middle flight deck was questionable as it was so short that only some of the lightly loaded aircraft could use it, even in an era when the aircraft were much lighter and smaller than they were during World War II.
 The ever-increasing growth in aircraft performance, size and weight during the 1930s meant that even the bottom flight deck was no longer able to accommodate the take-off roll required for the new generations of aircraft being fielded and it was plated over when the ship was modernized in the mid-1930s.
 Kaga lacked an island until one was added during the modernization.

 As completed, the ship had two main hangar decks and a third auxiliary hangar with a total capacity of 60 aircraft.
 The hangars opened onto the middle and lower flight decks to allow aircraft to take off directly from the hangars while landing operations were in progress on the main flight deck above.
 No catapults were fitted.
 Her forward aircraft elevator was offset to starboard and 10.67 by 15.85 m in size.
 Her aft elevator was on the centerline and 12.8 by 9.15 m.
 Her arresting gear was a French transverse system as used on their aircraft carrier Béarn and known as the Model Fju (Fju shiki) in the Japanese service.
 As originally completed, Kaga carried an air group of 28 Mitsubishi B1M3 torpedo bombers, 16 Nakajima A1N fighters and 16 Mitsubishi 2MR reconnaissance aircraft.